- Skin types are commonly divided into five major categories: normal, dry, oily, combination and sensitive.

 - Combination skin is oily in the T-zone and dry or normal on the rest of the face

 - Sensitive skin may be itchy and inflamed, appearing red or blotchy

 The wash test

-The paper test
+The blotting test

-If the paper sticks and you notice patches of oil when you hold the paper up to the light, you’ve got oily skin.
-If it sticks but doesn’t have any noticeable oily spots, your skin is probably normal, and if it doesn’t stick at all, you likely have dry skin.
+If the paper adheres and you notice patches of oil upon removal, you likely have oily skin.
+If the paper sticks but doesn’t have any noticeable oily spots, your skin type is probably normal; if it doesn’t stick at all, you likely have dry skin.